 These skills are knowing how sounds are represented in words and recognizing how words are written.

 - Difficulty recognizing the letters of the alphabet.

 - Problems with rhyme

-- Difficulty with the sounds of the letters.
+- Test with the sounds of the letters.

 The story of someone in the family with dyslexia or another learning disability is sometimes seen in these young people.